MRWaelGhandoura/css-html-first-project/README.md

 - The website users will be able to find all the information they need about fishing tours, prices, seasonal tournaments and meetings.
 - The website targets all people that are willing to learn fishing and pro anglers that are looking for a challenge.
-- Write this as a sales pitch or commercial to entice users to interact with your site or how you want investors to purchase your website.
 - Link to the website: https://mrwaelghandoura.github.io/css-html-first-project/

 ## Features